openprocurement/openprocurement.auctions.lease/docs/source/standard/auction.rst

    using the items being procured.

 :value:
-   :ref:`value`, required, editable during enquiryPeriod
+   :ref:`Value`, required, editable during enquiryPeriod

    Total available auction budget.
 Bids lower than ``value`` will be rejected.